rberenguel/obsidian-snipper-plugin/README.md

 A simple plugin for Obsidian to embed a daily, editable snippet into your notes.
 It helps you maintain atomic notes by storing the snippet content in a separate file, while still allowing for seamless, in-place editing.

+Gemini has done all of the work.
+I had the need (or want?) for this, described what I wanted and got it perfectly.
+Then, requested some nice-to-have improvements.

 ---